-The Kids Central Annual Training Plan has been submitted to DCF and can be found on the Center's website.

-In-service training consists of on the job coaching and field observations to reach full Child Welfare Certification for all case management related staff.
-All staff is required to complete the requirements outlined by the DCF's Licensing Division.
+The Kids Central Annual Training Plan has been submitted to DCF.
+In-service training also consists of on the job coaching and field observations to reach full Child Welfare Certification for all case management related staff.
+All staff is required to complete the requirements outlined by DCF's Licensing Division.
 Completion of training is maintained in the personnel file and tracked through an on-line training data base for internal Kids Central staff.
 Verification of training completion is validated through a training certificate issued by the on-site trainer upon request and sign in sheets for hosted Kids Central trainings are shared via email to CMA points of contact.